act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 name: Text spacing in `style` attributes is not `!important`
 rule_type: atomic
 description: |
-  This rule checks that text spacing set in the `style` attribute is not set to `!important` or that at least one of the  relevant text styles has exceeded the specified metric for retaining content visibility and functionality.
+  This rule checks that the text spacing styles are able to be adjusted, ie. `!important` is not applied to the style, unless the style has already exceeded the specified metric for retaining content visibility and functionality.
 accessibility_requirements:
   wcag21:1.4.12: # Text Spacing (AA)
     forConformance: true